klaytn/klaytn-docs/docs/dApp/tutorials/count-bapp/README.md

 ![intro](images/tutorial-1intro.gif)

-This tutorial is intended to give a step by step guide to build a Klaytn BApp.
+This tutorial is intended to give a step by step guide to build a Klaytn dApp.
 No previous Klaytn experience is needed.
 We will make a simple web app interacting with a basic smart contract, `Count`.
 Any user who has a Klaytn account can increase and decrease the current value as shown in the above gif.

 > **Source Code**